Overview

 - Password - Secure password (click eye icon to reveal)

 Use the connection details to connect your BI tool.
-Most tools support PostgreSQL connections and will ask for:
+Most tools support PostgreSQL connections and will ask for:- Host/Server

 - Port